CODE OF PRACTICE FOR THE APPROVAL AND CONDUCT OF EVENTS

 c) The Responsible Officer will arrange for the decision on whether the event may or may not proceed, and any conditions attaching to it, to be notified to Principal Organiser within ten working days of the receipt of a satisfactory application for permission to hold an event.

-e) The College reserves the right to withdraw an event, if it receives further information at any time that leads it to believe that the law will be infringed or if it believes conditions for the event will not be met.
+d) The College reserves the right to withdraw an event if it receives further information at any time that leads it to believe that the law will be infringed or if it believes conditions for the event will not be met.

 The Principal Organiser and all persons concerned with the organisation of approved events shall comply with the conditions set out in this Code.
-They have a duty to ensure that nothing in the preparations for or conduct of the event infringes the law, whether by conducts likely to cause a breach of the peace, incitement to illegal acts or in any other way.
-The Principal Organiser may wish to refer to the full Health & Safety Guidance for event safety: HSE The event safety guide (Second edition) A guide to health, safety and welfare: http://www.hse.gov.uk/pubns/priced/hsg195.pdf)
+They have to ensure that nothing in the preparations for or conduct of the event infringes the law, whether by conducts likely to cause a breach of the peace, incitement to illegal acts or in any other way.
+The Principal Organiser may wish to refer to the full Health & Safety Guidance for event safety: HSE The event safety guide (Second Edition) A guide to health, safety and welfare: https://www.hse.gov.uk/guidance/)

-Further information in the form of an event management plan may be requested prior to final approval.
+Further information in the form of an event management plan may be requested before final approval.

 a) An event management plan would include:

-- Whether there is the presence and responsibilities of security staff;
+- Whether there are the presence and responsibilities of security staff.

-- Compliance with advice received from the Police if necessary;
+- Compliance with the advice received from the Police if necessary.

 - Provisions for ensuring that the event venue is left in a clean and tidy condition;